dovigreen/NbaServer/NbaWebApplication/readme.txt

-﻿controllers/DefaultController - main controller, have one method "GetTop10"
+﻿controllers/DefaultController - main controller, has one method "GetTop10"

 Objects
 	Player - contains the player details